bcgov/entity/docs/Way of Working/DevOps & Test-Automation.md

-Based on our discussion
+Based on our discussion:
 *** see also document from John (attachement in Epic as comment)

 I. This Epic is an overview to this topic and includes a description and ideas, from the team and documents such as the recommendations from John Lane.
 II.
 Action items will be defined as stories (issue).
 III.
 A story will be pulled into a Sprint to work on it, track the progress and see the progress.

 **Problem:**
 Manual testing: Benefits of a DevOps CI/CD process have been missed - slowing down both teams

 **What we want:**
-Frequent releases (every Sprint) of quality product, test-automation where possible for faster testing
+Fast and frequent releases (every Sprint) of quality product, test-automation where possible for faster testing

-**_Related and relevant topics:_**
+**_Related and relevant topics (for next months):_**
+Monitoring
+CD: How do we want to deploy our environments? - tools etc.
+Environments
 Test Strategy
 Test Process
-Environments
-Monitoring

 **EPICS:** listed we have:
 https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/2144
+...
+other?